beilke/photos_heatmap_viewer/README.md

 1. Make sure the database file exists and has records
 2. Check file paths in the database match your actual file system
 3. If using Windows, drive letter normalization should handle path differences
+## Project Structure

+- `init_db.py` - Initialize the SQLite database
+- `process_photos.py` - Process photos and extract metadata
+- `server.py` - Web server for the heatmap viewer
+- `index.html` - Web interface for the heatmap
+- `manage_libraries.ps1` - Library management script
+- `quickstart.ps1` - Quick setup for single-library usage
+- `demo_multi_library.ps1` - Demo script showing multiple library setup

+## Implementation Details

+- Photos are stored with library references in the SQLite database
+- Each photo has associated marker data for efficient display
+- Photos are automatically clustered for better performance with large datasets
+- The web interface efficiently loads only necessary data when zooming/panning